ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa1/index.md

 ## Writeup

-In a file called `written.txt`, answer the following questions:
+In a file called `README.txt`, answer the following questions:

 1. Approximately how many hours did it take you to complete the assignment?
 What parts took the longest?